 Each day kids will check-in at the right side of the church and connect with their crew leader and a group of 6-8 peers who share the same major.
 Here’s what the camp schedule will look like during the week before Friday Night’s Dessert Theater:

 Kids should come dressed for active learning, working with food, as well as art projects that can involve paint...
 Creative Arts Camp is definitely an environment where spills can happen, so you’ll want to come dressed accordingly.

 No snacks are served during camp, so please make sure your child eats dinner BEFORE checking in.
 Each night some kids will make tasty confections for all the kids to take home--

 With kids working directly with food each day, what about food allergies?

 It is possible that your child will come in contact with common food allergens during these classes.
-We are unable to accommodate all food allergies and sensitivities on a camp-wide level due to the complexity and variety of allergies.
-Upon request, we can provide a recipe list for all dishes and snacks that will be prepared by the campers a week before camp starts.
+While we work to keep our menus allergy-friendly, we are unable to accommodate all food sensitivities on a camp-wide level due to the variety of allergies.
+Upon request, we are happy to provide a recipe list for all confections that campers will use before camp starts.

 How will check-in and pick-up work?

 Doors will open at 6:15PM each day.
 Kids will check-in at the right side of the building.
 At this time, adult guardians will be given a receipt with a number that matches their child’s nametag.
 Kids will then be escorted into the Big Stage room to connect with their Crew Leader and small group of kids in the same “major.”
 Parents should plan to return a little before 9PM to pick up their children, who will be seated at a round table in the Big Stage Room.
 A matching receipt will be needed in order to pick them up.